libis/rdm-integration/README.md

 docker run -v $PWD/conf:/conf --env-file ./env.demo -p 7788:7788 rdm/integration:1.0 workers 100
 ```

 Building binaries with local file system plugin, just as the binaries included in the release, meant only for running by the end users and not on a server, is also done with the make command: ``make executable``.
 You may want to adjust that script by setting the variables to make the application connect to your Dataverse installation.
 By default, the built application connects to the [Demo Dataverse](https://demo.dataverse.org).
-In order to change that, you must adapt the build command the following way (in the ``image`` directory):
+In order to change that, you must adapt the build command the following way (you can also run this command in the [image](image) directory, without the script):
 ```
 go build -ldflags "-X main.DataverseServer=https://demo.dataverse.org -X main.RootDataverseId=demo -X main.DefaultHash=MD5" -v -o datasync.exe ./app/local/
 ```

-These are the ``-X`` flags that you can set at the build time and set the default values for the command line arguments:
+These are the ``-X`` flags that you can use at the build time and set the default values for the command line arguments (as listed by the ``datasync.exe -h`` command):
 - DataverseServer (sets the default value for the ``server`` argument): URL of the Dataverse installation that the built application will connect to by default
 - DataverseServerName (sets the default value for the ``serverName`` argument): display name of the Dataverse installation, e.g., "Demo Dataverse"
 - RootDataverseId (sets the default value for the ``dvID`` argument): ID of the root Dataverse collection of the Dataverse installation, e.g., "demo"
 - DefaultHash (sets the default value for the ``hash`` argument): most Dataverse installation use "MD5" as hashing algorithm, and this flag can be omitted in most cases.
-The only hash that is supported right now is the "SHA1".
-- MyDataRoleIds (sets the default value for the ``roleIDs`` argument): this application uses the API call for retrieving "my data", for providing the user the choice of the dataset that the user wishes to update.
-However, this API requires the Role ID (primary key of the role table where the particular role is stored on the database), which can be tricky to find.
+- MyDataRoleIds (sets the default value for the ``roleIDs`` argument): this application uses the ``retrieve`` "my data" API call, however, this API requires the Role ID (primary key of the role table where the particular role is stored on the database), which can be tricky to find.
 Only the datasets where the user has that particular role are return by the server.
-If your Dataverse installation does not fill the dropdown for dataset choice, then this flag should be adjusted.
+If your Dataverse installation does not fill the dropdown for the dataset choice, then this flag should be adjusted.
 Otherwise, you can omit this flag.
 The default setting is ``6,7`` representing the ``contributor`` and ``curator`` roles on most installations.

 You can also build the binaries for multiple architectures at once with the ``make multiplatform_demo`` command.
 Adapt the build commands in that script similarly as described for the ``make executable`` command.